soultheory/sharpspring/README.md

   - Users can register, log in and log out
   - Users can add, create, view and delete notes
-  - User can view miscellaneous information about how this app was built.
+  - User can view documentation about how this app was built.

 ### Tech